 IATA EasyPay will be available to all agents, and is a key enabler of GoLite accreditation and the new risk management.
 In addition, IATA EasyPay can be used by GoStandard and GoGlobal agents to reduce their financial securities with IATA.

-NewGen ISS is introducing a Remittance Holding Capacity (RHC) – a monetary threshold for outstanding Cash sales pending remittance to the BSP.
+NewGen ISS introduces a Remittance Holding Capacity (RHC) – a monetary threshold for outstanding Cash sales pending remittance to the BSP.

-All GoStandard and GoGlobal agents will have an individualized RHC assigned, based on their individual risk status and past sales.
+All GoStandard and GoGlobal agents are assigned an individualized RHC, based on their individual risk status and past sales.